pipiscrew/timeline/application/misc.md

 >echo My Lord all the files processed!
 >pause

 * Copy files from sub directories to one directory (without subfolder structure)
 >cd path\to\your\main\directory
 >for /r %i in (*) do copy "%i" path\to\your\target\directory\

+* delete bin/obj folders recursive
+>for /d /r %i in (bin obj) do @if exist "%i" rd /s /q "%i"

 ## sample powershell scripts